Lumbar Spinal Stenosis: Care Instructions

 Stenosis in the spine is a narrowing of the canal that is around the spinal cord and nerve roots in your back.
 It can happen as part of aging.
 Sometimes bone and other tissue grow into this canal and press on the nerves that branch out from the spinal cord.
 This can cause pain, numbness, and weakness.
 When it happens in the lower part of your back, it is called lumbar spinal stenosis.
 It can cause problems in the legs, feet, and rear end (buttocks).

 You may be able to get relief from the symptoms of spinal stenosis by taking medicine.
 Your doctor may suggest physiotherapy and exercises to keep your spine strong and flexible.
 Some people try steroid shots to reduce swelling.
 If pain and numbness in your legs are still so bad that you cannot do your normal activities, you may need surgery.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/patientEd
+Go to https://www.healthwise.net/patientEd

 Current as of: March 9, 2022